 Dick’s Sporting Goods, Inc. v.
 Webb, 413 S.W.3d 891 (Ky.
 2013)

-Favorable opinion applying new standard.
+Favorable opinion affirming and applying new premises liability standard.
 Premises liability claims must be decided by a jury rather than a judge.

 Dixon v.
 Daymar Colleges Group, LLC, 483 S.W.
 3d 332 (Ky.
 2015)